xuegqcto/MarkDown/EGit.md

 # EGit

-EGit is plugin of HBuilder.
+EGit is plugin of HBuilder..